Qronicle/QExcel/README.md

 Basic functionality is all in place.
 The optimized Excel5, Excel2003XML, Excel2007 and CSV Readers are mostly ready.
 Everything is tied together by the QExcel class (that can be used as a replacement to PHPExcel's IO factory).

-Up next is adding more documentation, example files (the test files I use now are not open for publication) and exteding the index file with more sweetness to test out.
+Up next is adding more documentation, example files (the test files I use now are not open for publication) and extending the index file with more sweetness to test out.
 If everything works I'll probably add the OO and other Readers from PHPExcel.
 I also need to check for updates on the PHPExcel front, should they have improved their readers.

 ## Getting started